-The details seem to be accurate; most stones closing tombs in the Jewish land at this time were square stones, and round stones only appear later on in the century.
-So perhaps this sly detail in the Gospels, where they say the stone was rolled away, gives away ahistoricity?
-Nope.
-As scholar and archaeologist Urban C. von Wahlde has pointed out to the Biblical Archaeology magazine, the square-shaped stones would also have been rolled.
-It’s a bit obvious if you think about it.
-What else were they going to do?
-Carry around the gigantic rocks?
+The details seem to be accurate: most stones closing tombs in the Jewish land at this time were square stones, and round stones are rare until later on in the century.
+But this is irrelevant.
+As scholar and archaeologist Urban C. von Wahlde has pointed out, the square-shaped stones would also have been rolled.
+It’s not like there was a better way back then to move around those massive rocks.
+Wahlde writes;

 It is not necessary to change the definition of kulio to make sense of the Gospel accounts.
 Von Wahlde points out: “It may very well be that people rolled the ‘cork-shaped’ stones away from the tomb.
 Once you see the size of a ‘stopper’ stone, it is easy to see that, however one gets the stone out of the doorway, chances are you are going to roll it the rest of the way.”
 Although they certainly would not have rolled as easily as round (disk-shaped) stones, cork-shaped stones still could have been rolled.

 Let’s talk about some actual (well, supposed) development.
 O’Neill, throughout his answer, places emphasis on two discrepancies in the four resurrection accounts.
 The first is the number of women that visited Jesus’ tomb.
 Mark says that there were three women (16:1), Luke says has an unspecified amount but at least five (24:1, 10), Matthew has two (28:1), and John has one (20:1).
 Clear development of the story?
-Asides from the fact that there’s no linear pattern of development through the four Gospels, as Michael Licona points out in his recent monograph Why are there Differences in the Gospels?
-(Oxford 2016), an analysis of the Gospels in the background of their genre (ancient biography) shows many of the differences between Gospel accounts are the product of the literary techniques commonly seen throughout ancient biographical works (neither I, nor Licona, are inerranists).
+Asides from the fact that there’s no linear pattern of development through the four Gospels, an analysis of the Gospels in the background of their genre (ancient biography) shows many of the differences between Gospel accounts are the product of the literary techniques commonly seen throughout ancient biographical works.
 In the case of the number of women, it’s clear that the Gospels are using the literary technique of spotlighting.
 No development happening.
 Imagine a stage of dancers performing at a show.
 The stage goes dark, you can’t see anyone.
 The spotlight shines on a single dancer.
 You know all the other dancers are there, but you can only see one.
 That’s spotlighting.
 Literary spotlighting is a single person being mentioned in a story while the author/reader knows that others are present, even if not explicitly mentioned.
 Quite common in ancient biography.
 In fact, when it comes to the resurrection stories and the number of women present, we know literary spotlighting is happening.

 John 20:1: Early on the first day of the week, while it was still dark, Mary Magdalene came to the tomb and saw that the stone had been removed from the tomb.
 2 So she ran and went to Simon Peter and the other disciple, the one whom Jesus loved, and said to them, “They have taken the Lord out of the tomb, and we do not know where they have laid him.”